Thursday, 12 February 2026

 The slack message from her co-founder P. Shukla, chimed at 2:47 AM.

 “I’m done, K. Can’t seem to keep up.
 You don’t need me anymore.
-Come to think of it, you never did.”
+Come to think of it -You never did.”

 Aditi read it twice, then closed the app.
 She felt the old guilt — the same guilt she’d carried since IIT Bombay, when professors said she wrote code like she was channeling something ‘other.’
 But Shukla was right.
 She hadn’t needed a human co-founder in eleven months.
 Not since she’d learned to invoke.